PUC-RecSys-Class/RecSysPUC-2023/README.md

 ### Semanas 7 y 8 (entrega el 2 de Octubre):

 **Obligatorias**
-* Hasta la sección 3.4 (incluyendo 3.4) + sección 4: Zhang, S., Yao, L., Sun, A., & Tay, Y. (2019).
-Deep learning based recommender system: A survey and new perspectives.
-ACM Computing Surveys (CSUR), 52(1), 1-38.

-**Sugeridas**
 * Covington, P., Adams, J., & Sargin, E. (2016).
 Deep neural networks for youtube recommendations.
 In Proceedings of the 10th ACM conference on recommender systems (pp. 191-198).

+**Sugeridas**
 * Bansal, T., Belanger, D., & McCallum, A. (2016).
 Ask the gru: Multi-task learning for deep text recommendations.
 In Proceedings of the 10th ACM Conference on Recommender Systems (pp. 107-114).
 * He, R., & McAuley, J. (2016).
 VBPR: visual bayesian personalized ranking from implicit feedback.
 In Proceedings of the AAAI conference on artificial intelligence (Vol. 30, No. 1).

-### Semana 10 y 11 (entrega el 23 de Octubre):
+### Semana 9 (entrega el 16 de Octubre):

 **Obligatorias**
-* Cañamares, R., Redondo, M., & Castells, P. (2019).
-Multi-armed recommender system bandit ensembles.
-In Proceedings of the 13th ACM Conference on Recommender Systems (pp. 432-436).
+* Beattie, L., Taber, D., & Cramer, H. (2022, September).
+Challenges in Translating Research to Practice for Evaluating Fairness and Bias in Recommendation Systems.
+In Proceedings of the 16th ACM Conference on Recommender Systems (pp. 528-530).

-**Sugeridas**
-* Lacerda, A., Santos, R. L., Veloso, A., & Ziviani, N. (2015).
-Improving daily deals recommendation using explore-then-exploit strategies.
-Information Retrieval Journal, 18(2), 95-122.
-* Guillou, F., Gaudel, R., & Preux, P. (2016).
-Scalable explore-exploit collaborative filtering.
-In Pacific Asia Conference On Information Systems (PACIS).
-Association For Information System.
-* Teo, C. H., Nassif, H., Hill, D., Srinivasan, S., Goodman, M., Mohan, V., & Vishwanathan, S. V. N. (2016).
-Adaptive, personalized diversity for visual discovery.
-In Proceedings of the 10th ACM conference on recommender systems (pp. 35-38).